| | | | | | | | | |

 beauty of the mathematical world.
 Everyone now understands exactly why

+your statement is right.
+Everyone is happy.
 Paul Erdös, the eccentric but brilliant mathematician who collaborated

 with more people than anyone else on the planet, thought the same way.
 He